chauff/cse1500-web-transcripts/README.md

   - [A crash course on HTTP and DNS by Mozilla (among other things)](https://hacks.mozilla.org/2018/05/a-cartoon-intro-to-dns-over-https/).
 - Relevant scientific publications:
   - Ihm, S. and Pai, V.S., 2011.
 [Towards understanding modern web traffic](https://dl.acm.org/citation.cfm?id=2068845).
 In Proceedings of the 2011 ACM SIGCOMM conference on Internet measurement conference (pp. 295-312).
 ACM.
   - Naylor, D., Finamore, A., Leontiadis, I., Grunenberger, Y., Mellia, M., Munafò, M., Papagiannaki, K. and Steenkiste, P., 2014.
 [The cost of the S in HTTPS](https://dl.acm.org/citation.cfm?id=2674991).
 In Proceedings of the 10th ACM International on Conference on emerging Networking Experiments and Technologies (pp. 133-140).
-ACM.
   - Falaki, H., Lymberopoulos, D., Mahajan, R., Kandula, S. and Estrin, D., 2010.
 [A first look at traffic on smartphones](https://dl.acm.org/citation.cfm?id=1879176).
 In Proceedings of the 10th ACM SIGCOMM conference on Internet measurement (pp. 281-287).
-ACM.

 ### Lecture 2